 If you happen to be also using retinoids for acne or anti-aging, vitamin B3 is a great addition to your skincare routine.
 Besides the skin protecting, anti-aging and anti-acne benefits o Niacinamide also helps with increasing your tolerance and reducing redness associated with retinoid use.

 Short of a possible allergic reaction that can occur with any skincare ingredient or product, there are very few side effects with the use of topical Niacinamide.

-I use a Niacinamide serum together with retinoid at night because Niacinamide helps to reduce irritation that is commonly associated with retinoid use.
+I use a Niacinamide serum together with retinoid at night because vitamin B3 helps to reduce irritation that is commonly associated with retinoid use.
 I prefer to use topical vitamin C in the day.
 Vitamin C is my preference for an anti-aging ingredient because of its antioxidant and skin brightening benefits.
 On some days, especially after chemical peels to my skin and topical vitamin C can feel irritating to my skin; I use Niacinamide in the day.

 The Ordinary’s Niacinamide 10% + Zinc 1% by DECIEM